Where do you live?

 - Assisted conception – IVF, ICSI (intracytoplasmic sperm injection), IUI (intrauterine Insemination), surgical sperm extraction

 If surgery or drugs are judged the way forward for you then you are in luck.
 The NHS usually pays for those.

 IVF on NHS cost

 The NHS pays a benchmark of roughly £3,300 for one cycle of IVF and one follow-up frozen embryo transfer.
-It’s hard to make an exact comparison to what you can expect to pay privately – but once drugs and blood work are included -then a figure somewhere around £5,000 and upwards is realistic.
+It’s hard to make an exact comparison to what you might pay privately in the UK but – once drugs and blood work are included – a figure somewhere around £5,000 and upwards is realistic.

 You may be interested in reading: IVF cost in the UK – a guide to private IVF costs